MidTano/wplace_helper/README_EN.md

 ## Installation

-1) Install the Tampermonkey extension.
+1) Install the Tampermonkey extension(ONLY WORK IN TAMPERMONKEY , other monkey don't work).
 2) Install the script from the release: open `overlay.user.js` from the latest release — the manager will offer to install it automatically.
 You can also use the button below